Starting a Paintball Field

 post them as I go.

 I want to point out that I do not claim to know it all when it comes to paintball.
 This is not about paintball.
 This is about business.
 In fact, I've played very little paintball myself.
 Perhaps a few dozen games in my life.
 Going in to this business I knew I did not have a vast paintball background - but being able to look at a business model from an outside view may have helped - not hurt our success.
-And I made sure I hired guys that knew paintball to work for me, and I learned a lot - and used their information and advice when creating the business.
+And I made sure I hired guys that knew paintball to work for me, and it turns out... that was a mistake and useless.
+You want business people and customer service people, not paintball people.

 And while I'm going to concentrate on our indoor paintball field, a lot of the information I'm going to talk about could be applied to an outdoor field, and for that matter - a lot can translate to any business.